RT993/SANTETIZZATORE/README.md

 ## Overview

-**SANTETIZZATORE V2** is a comprehensive, interactive console application designed to help users explore the lives of saints, generate personalized prayers, and access Bible readings.
+**SANTETIZZATORE V2** is a comprehensive, interactive console and GUI application designed to help users explore the lives of saints, generate personalized prayers, and access Bible readings.
 The application integrates local data, online resources, and persistent storage to provide a rich spiritual experience.
 It is primarily written in Python and leverages JSON files, SQLite, and web APIs.

 ---